 Trekking Morocco is a fantastic experience you will never forget.
 Traveling for a family morocco holiday or with your partner gives you plenty of choices for what to do once you reach the African country.
 North Morocco is a getaway to one of the most historical areas of Africa.
 Tetouan still has sites where medieval craftsmen used to make swords, and the cities of Ceuta and Melilla are full of architectural masterpieces.
 When traveling to Morocco for the flora and fauna you should not miss the Rif Mountains.
 The Rif Mountains sit on the coast acting as a barrier for the inland towns in the area. (more…)

 The Rif Mountains, pretty much, take in all of northern Morocco.
-They stretch from Cape Spartel in the west to Cape Tres Forcas in the east, from the Mediterranean Sea in the north to the Ouargha River in the south.
-Not part of the Atlas Mountains, they are part of the Gibraltar Arc chain.
-However, they are just as beautiful with flower covered gorse filled ravines, and blooming pink oleander bordering fabulous sparkling streams.
-You will find vistas to take your breath away in this rugged land.
+They stretch from Cape Spartel in the west to Cape Tres Forcas in the east, from the Mediterranean Sea in the north to the Ouargha River in the south, and are part of the Gibraltar Arc chain.
+Beautiful with flower covered gorse filled ravines, and blooming pink oleander bordering fabulous sparkling streams, you will find vistas to take your breath away.
 It is an unspoiled, enchanted part of Morocco. (more…)

-Chefchaouen is a rustic village that depicts authentic Moroccan living at its best.
+Chefchaouen is a rustic village that depicts authentic Moroccan living at its best, and is also the perfect starting point for some trekking through the Moroccan countryside.
 Historical attributes blanket the village at virtually every turn.
 Spend some time getting to know the locals over a relaxing soak in the Hammam.
 Stroll though the picturesque botanical gardens that are housed on the grounds of the famed Kasbah.
 Take in some culture at the museum and art gallery also located on the property grounds.
 Though Chefchaouen is painted over with a hue of blue, you’ll find nothing to keep you blue here. (more…)

 The Rif are known for their steep cliffs.
 The highest of the Rif Mountains is Jebel Tidiquin which stands at 2448 meters.
 Only small villages are found within the mountains, while small cities of Tetouan and Chefchaouen in the west and Al-Hoceima to the north can be found along the Mediterranean.